-Two events that have had effects on fish populations outside of the WUP flow changes have occurred on the Cheakamus River since the juvenile monitor began in 2001.
+Two events that have had an effect on fish populations outside of the WUP flow changes have occurred on the Cheakamus River since the juvenile monitor began in 2001.

 The first event was on October 18th-19th, 2003 when an extreme flood occurred.
 The second highest maximum mean daily discharge on record of 709m/s was recorded at WSC Cheakamus @ Brackendale on October 19th.
 This discharge was exceeded on Oct 18th when the peak of flow occurred and the gauge exceeded the rating curve.
 The previous highest mean daily discharge recorded was on Dec.
 27, 1980 when 712 m3/s was estimated, (WSC records on file).
 During the 2003 flood the river inundated the area of the NVOS restoration channels, and moved large amounts of sediment and debris in the mainstem river.
-Concerns were expressed over pink and chinook salmon egg-to-fry survival in the channels and in the mainstem of the Cheakamus River as the flood occurred just as pink and chinook spawning concluded.
+Concerns were expressed over Pink and Chinook salmon egg-to-fry survival in the channels and in the mainstem of the Cheakamus River as the flood occurred just as Pink and Chinook spawning concluded.

-On August 5th 2005, the second event occurred; 41,000 litres of caustic soda (NaOH) was spilled into the Cheakamus River when a train derailed at approximately river kilometer (RK) 19.
-This chemical killed nearly all fish residing downstream in the mainstem (McCubbing et al 2006).
-Species affected were chinook, pink and coho salmon, steelhead, rainbow and cutthroat trout, char, cottids, lamprey, and stickleback (McCubbing et al., 2006).
+On August 5th 2005, the second event occurred; 41,000 litres of caustic soda (NaOH) was spilled into the Cheakamus River when a train derailed at approximately RK 19.
+This chemical killed a large proportion of all fish species residing downstream in the mainstem (McCubbing et al 2006).
+Species affected were Chinook, Pink and Coho salmon, Steelhead, rainbow and cutthroat trout, char, cottids, lamprey, and stickleback (McCubbing et al., 2006).